-To ensure that our students are prepared to meet these challenges, Vance-Granville reaffirms its commitment to provide the training, skills and knowledge necessary to advance their careers and improve the quality of their lives in general.
-This pledge is sustained by a dedicated Board of Trustees, administration, faculty and staff working cooperatively with a responsive and supportive community.
+To help our students succeed in this highly sophisticated and technical era known as the "Information Age," the College reaffirms its commitment to provide them the best in skills training and knowledge to advance their careers and improve their lives in general.

-Within the college's service area are many groups and individuals whose belief in Vance-Granville as a vital educational resource has been translated into support and action.
-This confidence has resulted in generous response to the VGCC Endowment Fund, which provides scholarships for deserving students, as well as to other segments of the college's instructional program.
+This pledge is further sustained by a dedicated Board of Trustees, administration, faculty and staff working cooperatively with a responsive and supportive community.

-In recent years, VGCC has upgraded its technical and vocational curricula so that more individuals may be trained for employment in area industries, businesses and health care facilities where specialized skills are required.
+Within the College's service area are many groups and individuals whose belief in Vance-Granville as a vital educational force has been translated into support and action.
+Such confidence has prompted generous response to the VGCC Endowment Fund, which provides academic scholarships for deserving students.
+In 1994, the College's 25th anniversary year, VGCC recorded a milestone in its scholarship program when contributions to the Endowment Fund exceeded \$1 million.

-In addition, our College Transfer Program is growing at a phenomenal rate.
+In recent years, Vance-Granville has upgraded its technical and vocational curricula with new courses and equipment so that more individuals may be trained for employment in area industries, businesses and health care facilities where specialized skills are required.
+In addition, the College Transfer Program is growing at a phenomenal rate.
 Students who wish to complete their first two years of undergraduate work are receiving quality instruction at a minimum cost from a dedicated faculty who work to prepare graduates for success at four-year institutions.